Pathoschild/smapi-mod-dump/source/~bcmpinc/TilledSoilDecay/README.md

 *Note: run Stardew Valley once with this mod enabled to generate the `config.json` file.*

 * `EachNight`: How soil decays every night
-* `FirstOfMonth`: How soil decays at the start of a new month
 * `Greenhouse`: How soil decays inside the greenhouse
 * `Island`: How soil decays on Ginger Island
 * `NonFarm`: How soil decays outside the farm